Our Privacy Policy

 3.2 How often your smart meter sends us readings

-You don’t have to give us readings frequently, if you don’t want to.
-But, if that's the case we might not be able to give you some of our products and services.
+Additionally, if you can opt out of half hourly and choose to do so, we might not be able to give you some of our products and services.
 Or at the very least, your use of some products and services could be limited.
-The options are:

-• half hourly – your smart meter will collect data every 30 minutes and send this to us once a day (this will be the default setting that you have consented to when you join us, get a new smart meter or switch tariff unless you opt out);
+• Half hourly – your smart meter will collect data every 30 minutes and send this to us once a day (this will be the default setting that you have consented to when you join us, get a new smart meter or switch tariff unless you opt out);

 • Daily - your smart meter will send us a reading once a day